bitrise-io/devcenter/_articles/en/webhooks/troubleshooting.md

 - troubleshooting
 - webhooks
 - triggers
-summary: 'Troubleshoot why your webhooks aren''t working: check the webhook URL, your Bitrise activity page, or test your triggers with the CLI.'
+description: 'Troubleshoot why your webhooks aren''t working: check the webhook URL, your Bitrise activity page, or test your triggers with the CLI.'
 redirect_from: []
 menu: